Rediscovering my ninja way with Naruto: The Gallery

 Evidently, this was also true for many worldwide, with Naruto becoming one of the best-selling manga series of all time.

-In December 2022, the anime celebrated its 20th anniversary in Japan with the Naruto: The Gallery exhibition, which toured various Japanese prefectures before making its international debut in Universal Studios Singapore (USS) on March 28.
+In December 2022, the anime celebrated its 20th anniversary in Japan with the Naruto: The Gallery exhibition, which toured various Japanese prefectures before making its international debut at Universal Studios Singapore (USS) on March 28.

 At the entrance of the exhibition, visitors are greeted by framed messages from those involved in the anime and manga’s production, including author Masashi Kishimoto and Junko Takeuchi, who voices Naruto.